unblinking/www.unblinkingbot.com/index.md

 # unblinkingBot

-A home-surveillance-system assistant bot.

 ![Logo](img/unblinkingbot_192x192.png)

 ___

 ## About

-The unblinkingBot is a [Slack bot](https://api.slack.com/bot-users), hosted on your home server.
-The bot acts as an assistant, interfacing with your home-surveillance-system such as [motionEyeOs](https://github.com/ccrisan/motioneyeos/wiki).
+The unblinkingBot is a surveillance-system assistant.
+It is an application that runs on your own server (such as a [Raspberry Pi](https://www.raspberrypi.org/products/)), providing an interface between your surveillance system and your Slack team.

+It connects to [Slack](https://slack.com/) as a [bot-user](https://api.slack.com/bot-users), so you talk to it using the Slack application.
+If you ask it for a snapshot of a surveillance camera, it provides the image in the chat.

 :information_source: **Note**: *unblinkingBot is an alpha, open-source project.*

 ## Why

-I wanted a way to access my [motionEyeOs](https://github.com/ccrisan/motioneyeos/wiki) system from outside of my home network (while away from home for example), without a static IP address, without a Dynamic DNS service, and without exposing ports to the Internet.
+A way to access my [motionEyeOs](https://github.com/ccrisan/motioneyeos/wiki) system from outside of my home network (while away from home for example), without a static IP address, without a Dynamic DNS service, and without exposing ports to the Internet.

 ## How